About us

 We're supported by a range of organisations

 All our partners and supporters are highly valued.
-They include Allens Lawyers, Indigenous Business Australia, the West Australian Indigenous Tourism Operators Council, the Tri State NRM Alliance, the Department of Primary Industries and Regional Development WA, the Murray Darling Basin Economic Development Program, Odonata Foundation, Kabo Lawyers, AESOP, CSIRO, CP Foods, Veolia, the Melbourne Innovation Centre and Melbourne Farmers Markets and many more.
+They include Allens Lawyers, Jasper Coffee, Indigenous Business Australia, the West Australian Indigenous Tourism Operators Council, the Department of Primary Industries and Regional Development WA, Lotterywest, the Murray Darling Basin Economic Development Program, the Department of Jobs Skills Industry and Regions Victoria, Melbourne University Dookie College, the Goulburn Broken Catchment Authority Odonata Foundation, Kabo Lawyers, AESOP, CSIRO, CP Foods, Cummins, the Melbourne Farmers Markets, Veolia and many more.
+OAA also thanks the members of the philanthropic community who have enabled OAA with farmers to progress practical parts of business building including workforce and equipment.

-We also acknowledge Follow the Flowers farmers and communities across Australia, Outback Academy pro-bono and volunteer roles, and our Red Dust Heelers community leaders.
-Thank you all.
+We also acknowledge Follow the Flowers farmers and communities across Australia, Outback Academy Australia pro-bono and volunteer roles, and our Red Dust Heelers community leaders.

 Get in touch today to find out how Outback Academy can connect your business with Aboriginal landholders to benefit indigenous communities.